CBD’s takeover and introduction into the mainstream has been unprecedented, making many well-known business eager to get involved.

 CBD has been called the “next gold rush” so many times, it’s starting to lose it’s impact.
 Still, the numbers don’t lie, and everything suggests that CBD wellness products are here to stay.

-Although reading about CBD is awesome, all of this progress won’t truly hit you until you stumble upon a cannabis-laced product while conducting your regular shopping.
-And the more cannabis is embraced across America, the more this is likely to happen to people with all sorts of backgrounds.
-To prove it, here are 6 commercial and well respected businesses that are making their moves on the CBD industry (you know CBD is mainstream when Walmart is considering carrying it).
+Although reading about CBD’s success is awesome, all of this progress won’t truly hit you until you stumble upon a cannabis-laced product while conducting your regular shopping.
+And the more cannabis is embraced across America, the more likely this is to happen to people with all sorts of backgrounds.
+To prove how our times are changing, here are 8 commercial and well respected businesses that are making their moves on the CBD industry (you know CBD is mainstream when Walmart is considering investing in it):

 View this post on Instagram